Alexdonezwell/PreFair/README.md

-# Getting Started with Create React App
+# Fairness First: A Visual Analytic Approach to Exploring Fairness in Pre-Processing Permutations

+Repo for code base of PreFair prototype.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts